bortoq/parquet/README.md

 the main purpouse of this project is to extract parquet parser from impala code. the 2nd purpouse is to port it to zerovm platfrom

+the code is heavily under development and is not even compiling.